Skip to main content

 • System average interruption frequency = total unplanned interruptions/total customer ports

-• Customer average interruption duration = total unplanned interruption duration/total customer ports
+• System average interruption duration (in minutes) = total unplanned interruption duration/total customer ports

-2. ISO 9001 certification is applicable within specific areas of AT&T’s Network Operations, Supply Chain and Government Solutions departments.
+3. ISO 9001 certification is applicable within specific areas of AT&T Network Operations.